 May anyone beside the priest or deacon speak of the deceased during the funeral Mass?

 While this is most/more appropriate at the wake service/the graveside or the gathering afterwards, a short 5 minute eulogy by 1 person is allowed.
-The priest must see and approve what is to be said prior to the mass.
+The priest must see and approve what is to be said prior to the Mass.
 This brief reflection on the life of the deceased occurs right after Communion.

 When would one choose a service of the Word rather than a Mass?